tawneeh/UniversityRegistrar.Solution/README.md

 Setup Instructions
 * To build your database go to the appsettings.json file and update your Server, Port, UID, and Password as necessary
-* Navigate to UniversityRegistrar.Solution/UniversityTracker and type `dotnet ef migrations add New` into the terminal
+* Navigate to UniversityRegistrar.Solution/UniversityTracker and type `dotnet ef migrations add <MigrationName>` into the terminal
 * Then, type `dotnet ef database update` into the terminal to create your database tables
 * Navigate to UniversityRegistrar.Solution/UniversityTracker and type `dotnet restore` into the terminal
 * Then, in the same project folder, type `dotnet build` into the terminal followed by `dotnet run`